 their Review & Comment Memorandum.
-Substantive comment #10 identifies at least seven distinct policy areas that would be directly impacted by the initiative, and inquired whether it was the Proponents' intent to supersede state authority - by granting "local governments" "plenary and exclusive control over land use regulations and decisions" - in each of those policy arenas.
+Substantive comment #2 incorporated substantive comment #10 from the Memorandum regarding concurrently filed Proposed Initiative for 2023-2024 #291, identifying at least seven distinct policy areas that would be directly impacted by the initiative (though omitting water and irrigation matters included within #291), and inquired whether it was the Proponents' intent to supersede state authority - by granting "local governments" "plenary and exclusive control over land use regulations and decisions" - in each of those policy arenas.
 The responses were generally affirmative - though noting, despite the clear grant of "plenary and exclusive control" to local governments, that there should only be an issue in the event of a conflict.
 No substantive changes were made to the text of the Initiative to alter this language in the wake of the Review & Comment session.

-Similarly, the Fiscal Summary prepared by the Legislative Council Staff noted that "exclusive control" was being granted to local governments as to "land use within their jurisdictions" - thus impacting multiple areas currently subject to state regulation, including specifically "oil and gas and mining operations, alcohol beverage sales, water operations, and the management of state highways, lands and buildings in local jurisdictions."2
+Similarly, the Fiscal Summary prepared by the Legislative Council Staff noted that "exclusive control" was being granted to local governments as to "land use within their jurisdictions" - thus impacting multiple areas currently subject to state regulation, including specifically "oil and gas and mining operations, alcohol beverage sales . . . and the management of state highways, lands and buildings in local jurisdictions."2

-At the initial hearing on Proposed Initiative 291, there was no real dispute that the initiative would grant "plenary and exclusive control" over "land use regulations and decisions" - including explicitly zoning, development regulations, approved plans or permits, siting permits, development agreements, "or any other land use approval designation as may be utilized by a local government" - with regard at least to (1) oil and gas exploration and operations (including set-backs, number of wells allowed, road construction, refineries, even complete operational bans); (2) mining operations; (3) location and operating restrictions on the sale of alcoholic beverages; (4) operations and locations of retail marijuana businesses and natural medicine healing centers; (5) "water operations" - to include well locations, irrigation ditches, reservoir locations and management, drainage, wastewater disposal, and flood control; (6) use of state lands (agriculture, parks and recreation, natural resource extraction); (7) state buildings; (8) location and construction of state roads, highways, and bridges; (9) location, access requirements, and zoning for hospitals, (10) location and construction of airports, (11) administration of federal lands, and (12) administration and regulation of tax-credit-backed conservation easements.
+At the initial hearing on Proposed Initiative 292, there was no real dispute that the initiative would grant "plenary and exclusive control" over "land use regulations and decisions" - including explicitly zoning, development regulations, approved plans or permits, siting permits, development agreements, "or any other land use approval designation as may be utilized by a local government" - with regard at least to (1) oil and gas exploration and operations (including set-backs, number of wells allowed, road construction, refineries, even complete operational bans); (2) mining operations; (3) location and operating restrictions on the sale of alcoholic beverages; (4) operations and locations of retail marijuana businesses and natural medicine healing centers; (5) use of state lands (agriculture, parks and recreation, natural resource extraction); (6) state buildings; (7) location and construction of state roads, highways, and bridges; (8) location, access requirements, and zoning for hospitals, (9) location and construction of airports, (10) administration of federal lands, and (11) administration and regulation of tax-credit-backed conservation easements.
 There is no suggestion that this list is exhaustive.